PinyaColada/Calabruix/README.md

 <!-- Deck-chess -->
 ## Deck-chess

-A chess engine for a deck-chess variation, the deck-chess variation it can transpose to a big number of chess variants.
+A chess engine for the deck-chess variant, the deck-chess variant it can transpose to a big number of diverse chess variants.

 The deck chess variation it makes you create:
 * Any regular style piece such as the chancellor or the archbishop
-* Inmortal pieces such as the duch
+* Inmortal pieces such as the duck
 * Pieces unable to capture like the frog

 This is a personal project that it will be used in my thesis